HOW DO I KNOW IF BROULEE PSYCHOLOGY WILL BE RIGHT FOR ME?

 Certified Therapy Dog

 Oscar is a two and a half year old, tri-coloured border collie.
-He is currently enrolled with Therapy Dogs Australia, training to be a therapy dog at Broulee Psychology, due to graduate in November.
+He has trained with Therapy Dogs Australia as a certified therapy dog at Broulee Psychology.
 He is also a much-loved family pet with a beautiful temperament and gentle nature.

 Oscar’s favourite things are running along the beach, playing wrestles and tug-of-war with his brother, and snuggling up with the kids on the lounge.